AccelByte/accelbyte-python-sdk/docs/common_use_cases.md

     if (
         error is not None
         and isinstance(error, ResponseError)
+    ):
+        error_message = error.error_message.lower()
-        and "server is not ready" in error.error_message.lower() ):
-        self.skipTest(reason=f"Server is not ready yet.")
+        if "server is not ready" in error_message: self.skipTest(reason=f"Server is not ready yet.")
+        elif "server is already claimed" in error_message: self.skipTest(reason=f"Server was already claimed.")
+        else:
+            self.fail(msg=error)
     else:
         self.assertIsNone(error, error)
 ```